-After Transformer was proposed, many Transformer-based multi-modal conversational emotion recognition research methods were proposed to model long-distance context dependencies \cite{gerczuk2021emonet, hazarika2021conversational}.
-In view of the inability of previous works to model long-distance dependencies between different modal features, Yang et al. \cite{9905904} proposed a multi-modal speech emotion recognition method using context Transformer, which improves the emotional representation of the current utterance by embedding contextual information.
-This method can adaptively learn feature fusion between modalities.
+After Transformer was proposed, many Transformer-based multi-modal conversational emotion recognition methods were proposed to model long-distance context dependencies \cite{gerczuk2021emonet, hazarika2021conversational}. {Previous works failed to model long-distance dependencies between different modal features.
+To address this, Yang et al. \cite{9905904} proposed a multimodal speech emotion recognition method using a context Transformer, which enhances the emotional representation of the current utterance by embedding contextual information.} This method can adaptively learn feature fusion between modalities.

-In view of the fact that existing methods cannot dynamically identify subtle changes in emotion in multi-modal features and multi-scale features in different modal features, Liu et al. \cite{liu2022multi} proposed a multi-scale self-attention fusion emotion recognition method, which uses the self-attention mechanism to extract context-related dependencies in multi-modal features.
-Therefore, there is potential to use Transformers to model long-distance context dependencies.
+{Existing methods struggle to dynamically identify subtle emotional changes in multimodal and multi-scale features.
+To address this, Liu et al. \cite{liu2022multi} proposed a multi-scale self-attention fusion emotion recognition method, which uses the self-attention mechanism to extract context-related dependencies in multimodal features.} Therefore, there is potential to use Transformers to model long-distance context dependencies.
 This method combines bc-LSTM and a multi-head attention mechanism to achieve fine-grained emotional information mining, and uses feature-level fusion and decision-level fusion methods to experiment with cross-modal feature fusion.